An improved central limit theorem for the empirical sliced Wasserstein distance: Proofs of Section

 The last two terms do not depend on $n$, and their second-order moment is bounded by $\|\phi^\theta_{x_0}\|_{L^2(\sigma\times P)}^2$, which is finite by assumption \eqref{eq:int_potentials_limit_x0}.
 Thus, it suffices to show uniform integrability of $n^2(Z_n-Z_n')^2_+$, for which it is enough to prove uniform integrability of the square of $n$ times the right-hand side in \eqref{eq:primal_inequality}.
 To that end, we provide a uniform bound on the $1+\gamma$ moment.
-Applying Hölder's inequality with $q_1=p$ and $q_2=\frac{p}{p-1}$,
+With the moment assumptions of \Cref{teor:var_dual}, this can be done exactly with the same arguments as in the proof of \Cref{sec:primal}, adapting the powers in the H\"older's inequality in the same style of the proof of Theorem 4.6 in \cite{delBarrio2024CLTgeneral}.
+Therefore, $\mathbb E (n^2(R_n-R_n')^2_+) \rightarrow 0$, and Efron-Stein inequality allows us to conclude.\\